 - BPS certified clinic > Click to view BPS Powerpoint presentation

-An assessment of your oral tissues and your denture, if you have one, followed by discussing your options, and creation of a personalized treatment plan.
+Get a free consultation for an assessment of your oral tissues and your denture, if you have one, followed by discussing your options, and the creation of a personalized treatment plan.
 The treatment plan and related price quotes will be provided for review.
 Lastly, we can submit insurance pre-approval or eligibility forms on your behalf.

 Custom Smile Design

 Every person is treated as an individual.
 We will select the shade and mould of teeth together to suit your requirements.
 We use a wide variety of tooth brands in order to increase the selection of looks and shades available for your smile.
 Near the completion of treatment we will have a Try-in appointment, where you can try in a wax version of your denture in order to see what your appearance will be like.
 At this point we will examine closely the aesthetics of the prosthetic and make any desired changes while you wait in the chair.

 A removable prosthetic that replaces all of your natural teeth on both the upper and lower ridges.